Robpayot/zelda-project-public/README.md

 # Zelda Wind Waker in JavaScript (Ocean part) - Meant to be a personal project

+This took me some time and hard work to make so any support would be very appreciated 🙏🏻 [tutorials webgl channel](https://www.patreon.com/user?u=50160165)
+Enjoy!

 ## How to install

 Clone the repository or download it in zip format, then